mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 As part of the Exhibition Renewal, we’re exploring the use of digital labels to tell stories around objects.
 They’re intended primarily for object-dense cases (as per _Bug Lab_ insect labels, and even more dense examples), not as a mechanism to tell complex stories (as per _Gallipoli_ soldier stories, which anecdotally receive very little engagement).

-## What is a digital label?

 **A digital label is an *object-focused* interactive touchscreen that offers interpretation for *objects on display* in the exhibition.
 It contrasts with other digital interactives that are story-focused or game-based.**
+{: .notice--info}

 ## Why _digital_ labels?

 Unlike print labels, digital labels can:

-* *increase bilingual content without adding to the visual overload of text* (which dramatically reduces visitor engagement);
+* increase bilingual content without adding to the visual overload of text (which dramatically reduces visitor engagement);
-* *support reo learning* via glossary pop-ups, and image and audio support;
+* support reo learning via glossary pop-ups, and image and audio support;
-* *include multimedia content* (eg, stills, video, image zooming) as part of the interpretation around objects – ie, bring them to life;
+* include multimedia content (eg, stills, video, image zooming) as part of the interpretation around objects – ie, bring them to life;
-* support a more *active, discovery-based relationship* with the visitor (as observed in _Bug Lab_);
+* support a more active, discovery-based relationship with the visitor (as observed in _Bug Lab_);
-* *support accessibility* – eg, ability to alter text size or hear an audio version (for sight impaired);
+* support accessibility – eg, ability to alter text size or hear an audio version (for sight impaired);
-* *reduce the costs of correcting or updating exhibition information* as no reprinting is required; and
+* reduce the costs of correcting or updating exhibition information as no reprinting is required; and
-* *be reused* from one exhibition to the next (for up to 5 years approximately).
+* be reused from one exhibition to the next (for up to 5 years approximately).

 With extra investment in the longer term, digital labels also have the potential to support saving, sharing and visitor contribution functionality, however more research is required to assess visitor appetite for this.